Martichou/rquickshare/README.md

 	cargo run
 	```

-#### Frontend Application (Coming Soon)
+#### Frontend Application
-The frontend application, built with the Tauri framework, is currently under development and cannot be used yet.
-While you can try running it with the following commands, functionality is limited:
+The frontend application, built with the Tauri framework, is still under development.
+While you can run it with the following commands, functionality is limited:

 1. Install dependencies: